How much slower is a gravel bike on the road? Testing a road bike vs a gravel bike for speed

-Gravel bikes are all the rage right now and for some riders, could make the ideal one-bike garage...Therefore many of us, myself included, spend a fair chunk of time riding our gravel bikes on the road, either through desire or necessity to actually get to some gravel... but how much do they lose out to a pure road bike set-up when it comes to speed?
+Gravel bikes are all the rage right now and for some riders, could make the ideal one-bike garage.
+It means many of us, myself included, spend a fair chunk of time riding our gravel bikes on the road, either through desire or necessity to actually get to some gravel... but how much do they lose out to a pure road bike set-up when it comes to speed?

 I’m certainly not alone when I say that I regularly commute by gravel bike, even though the majority of that route is on the tarmac.
 The more upright position, multiple mounts and additional comfort thanks to high-volume tyres lend themselves to more than just the rough stuff, but how much faster would I get to work on my road bike?
 Let's find out!